dncharlton/dncharlton.github.io/_posts/2023-03-15-My-Journey-Plan.markdown

 ## The plan for my journey
 This is the plan I have in place for studying for Reverse Engineering and Binary Exploitation.

-I am enamoured by the site [pwnable.kr](pwnable.kr/) however with my limited knowledge I foundd these challenges to more challenging then they initially appeared, the first challenge `fd` was simple enough as a simple stdin exploit.
+I am enamoured by the site [pwnable.kr](pwnable.kr/) however with my limited knowledge I found these challenges to more challenging then they initially appeared, the first challenge `fd` was simple enough as a simple stdin exploit.
 However I soon found myself at the second challenge, `collision`.

 This is when I know that I needed to expand my knowledge of x86 Assembly and Debugging, Decompilation and Reverse Engineering further.